The poured out life of Christ

 To be equal to God

 The best comparable use of equality is found in John.
 Joh.
-5,18 "Therefore the Jews now sought even more to kill him, because he not only broke the Sabbath, but also called God his own Father, thereby making himself equal to God."
+5,18 “Therefore the Jews sought all the more to kill him, because he not only broke the Sabbath but also called God his own Father, making himself equal with God.

 Paul thus thought of a Christ who was essentially equal to God.
 In other words, Paul said that Jesus had the full majesty of God and was in his nature God.
 On a human level, this would be the equivalent of saying that somebody had the appearance of a member of the royal family and was really a member of the royal family.